tsur/whatsapp-secretary/README.md

 $ npm run test
 ```

-Finally, if you want to locally test the npm package, just run:
+Finally, if you want to locally test the npm package before publishing it into your private npm registry, just run:

 ```bash
 $ npm run deploy